Metformin: 10 Things You Should Know

 Pharmacists and patients are well aware that metformin may come with a fishy smell when you open the bottle.
 The smell does not mean the drug is spoiled, it's just due to it's inherent characteristics.

 According to a report published in the Annals of Internal Medicine, some extended-release forms of metformin have a lower odor, and may be less likely to cause nausea.
 If you can't tolerate your metformin, let your doctor know.
 A switch to the extended-release form or a different manufacturer may do the trick.

-Hypoglycemia: A Smaller Risk
+Hypoglycemia: A Smaller Risk, But Still There

 One advantage of metformin is its low risk of causing hypoglycemia in only about 1% to 10% of patients.
 However, if someone has not eaten adequately, plays in strenuous sports without eating, or is also taking other other glucose-lowering agents such as sulfonylureas or insulin, hypoglycemia can set in.

 Drinking alcohol with metformin can also lead to low blood sugar.
 Elderly or malnourished patients, and those with adrenal or pituitary insufficiency are especially at risk for low blood sugar.

-Lactic Acidosis: A Rare Side Effect
+Lactic Acidosis: A Rare But Serious Side Effect

 A serious side effect called 'lactic acidosis' is listed in the patient education sheet for metformin.
-It's important you know about it, but it's also important you realize it's a very rare side effect.
-Lactic acidosis is a build-up of lactic acid in your blood due to low oxygen levels.
-Lactic acidosis can occur in people with severe kidney or liver disease, although experts say metformin can be used in mild to moderate kidney disease.
+It's important you know about it, but it's also a rare side effect.
+Lactic acidosis is a medical emergency and must be treated in a hospital.

 What Are the Signs of Lactic Acidosis?